Bonusing under Section 37 of the Planning Act Procedure

 Purpose statement

-The Planning Services department is responsible for the administration of Section 37 of the Planning Act.
-Section 37 allows municipalities to secure identified public benefits in exchange for permitting additional height and/or density in a development through the rezoning process.
+Planning and Development is responsible for the administration of Section 37 of the Planning Act.
+Section 37, prior to changes made through Bill 197, the COVID-19 Economic Recovery Act, 2020, allowed municipalities to secure identified public benefits in exchange for permitting additional height and/or density in a development through the rezoning process.

-The purpose of the Bonusing Procedure is to ensure that Council, staff, the development community and the public have a clear and consistent direction on the use of Section 37 of the Planning Act and of the objectives that would be achieved through its utilization.
+The purpose of this Procedure is to ensure that Council, Staff, the development community and the public have a clear and consistent direction on the use of bonusing agreements under Section 37 of the Planning Act and of the objectives that would be achieved through its utilization.

 Scope

-The Bonusing Procedure may apply to any applicant seeking additional height and/or density for a development beyond the as-of-right provisions of the Official Plan and the Zoning By-law.
-The Bonusing Procedure also applies to all town staff as participants in this process.
+The Bonusing Procedure may apply to any applicant seeking additional height and/or density for a development in accordance with the Zoning By-law.
+The Bonusing Procedure also applies to all Town staff as participants in this process.

-The Director of Planning Services or his or her designate(s) shall be responsible for ensuring compliance with, maintenance of, and interpretation of the Bonusing Procedure.
+The Director of Planning & Development or their designate(s) shall be responsible for ensuring compliance with, maintenance of, and interpretation of the Bonusing Procedure

 Procedure